KoljaB/TurnVoice/README.md

 ## Future Improvements

 - **Diarization**: Replace voices of multiple speakers.
+- **TTS Voice variety**: Add OpenAI TTS, Azure and Elevenlabs as voice sources.
+- **Tranlation quality**: Add option to translate with OpenAI, DeepL API, other models.
 - **Optimized Synthesis**: Reducing the synthesis tries for faster results.
-- **Voice Cloning from YouTube**: Imagine cloning voices directly from other videos!
+- **Voice Cloning from YouTube**: Cloning voices directly from other videos!
+- **Speed that thing up**: Imagine feeding a youtube stream and getting a "realtime" translation stream (with strong GPU we can aim at ~10-20s latency)

 ## License